playit-cloud/support-docs/content/setup-papermc-minecraft-server.md

 Before you can run the Minecraft server you must first accept the Eula.
 This can be done be editing the `eula.txt` document and setting `eula=false` to `eula=true` and saving the file.

+> If the eula.txt file doesn't get created, you might need to install / upgrade Java.

 ![eula edit]({{< static "post-img/windows-eula-edit.png" >}})
 ![eula highlight]({{< static "post-img/windows-eula-highlight.png" >}})